How To Write a Problem Statement (With an Example)

 Related: 6 Tips for Effective Teamwork

-A problem statement is a communication tool.
-Problem statements are important to businesses, individuals and other entities to develop projects focused on improvement.
-Whether the problem is pertaining to badly-needed road work or the logistics for an island construction project; a clear, concise problem statement is typically used by a project's team to help define and understand the problem and develop possible solutions.
+Problem statements are important to define and understand a problem and develop possible solutions.
 These statements also provide important information that is crucial in decision-making in relation to these projects or processes.

-The problem statement has other purposes, too.
-One is to identify and explain the problem in a concise but detailed way to give the reader a comprehensive view of what's going on.
-This includes identifying who the problem impacts, what the impacts are, where the problem occurs and why and when it needs to be fixed.
-Another purpose of the problem statement is to clarify what the expected outcomes are.
-Establishing what the desired situation would look like helps provide an overarching idea about the project.
+The problem statement not only identifies the problem and proposed solution, it also clarifies the expected outcome.
+Establishing what the desired solution would look like helps provide an overarching idea about the project.
 The proposed solution and scope and goals of the solution are made clear through this statement.

 The problem statement provides a guide for navigating the project once it begins.
 It is continually referenced throughout the duration of the project to help the team remain focused and on track.
 Near the completion of the project, this statement is again referred to in order to verify the solution has been implemented as stated and that it does indeed solve the initial problem.
 This can help in making sure that proper steps are being taken to prevent the same problem from happening again in the future.